ybgskr12/Reforestation/README.md

-## Why did the A go to the bathroom and come out as an E?
-Because he had a vowel movement.
+## Doctor: Do you want to hear the good news or the bad news?
+## Patient: Good news please.
+## Doctor: we're naming a disease after you.